shajan99/Google-Data-Analytics-Capstone-Project-Bellabeat/README.md

 Limitations in the data:
 * 30 subjects are the minimum number required for the Central Limit Theorem to hold, so statistical tests can be run on this dataset.
 But it would be better if data for more users were available so that better analysis can be carried out.
 * The number of user IDs across the datasets is inconsistent, meaning that not all users entered complete data.
+* In the weight dataset, the 6 of the 8 users who logged their data have done so inconsistently, making this dataset weak.

 I am choosing to work with the datasets that focus on the daily use of FitBit as it is a lifestyle product.
 It matters more about what FitBit is used for in their day-to-day life, and where FitBit excels and falls short in this time frame.

-The datasets used are: dailyActivity, sleep, and weight.
+The datasets used are: daily_activity, sleep, and weight.

-These are in long format.
+These datasets are in long format.

 ### Process